-- Do not cause an external puncture or rupture to the battery.
+- Do not puncture, twist, or crack the battery. - Do not cause an external puncture or rupture to the battery.
 They can cause a short inside the battery, which can result in battery thermal runaway. - Do not handle or touch the battery enclosure with sharp objects such as tweezers or pliers, which might puncture the battery. - Do not compress or squeeze the battery case with tools or heavy objects stacked on top of the case.
 These actions can apply undue force on the battery. - Do not touch the connectors with any metallic surface or object, such as metal tools, screws, or coins, which can cause shorting across the connectors.